Hakone Ekiden: Leg 1 (21.3 km) From Ōtemachi, Tokyo to Tsurumi, Yokohama

-The race begins at 8:00 a.m. in front of the Yomiuri Shimbun Building in Ōtemachi, Tokyo, and follows a relatively flat course along Hibiya-Dori and National Route 15 past various Tokyo landmarks such as Tokyo Imperial Palace, Tokyo Station, Hibiya Park, Zōjō-ji, and Tokyo Tower.
+The race begins promptly at 8:00 a.m. in front of the Yomiuri Shimbun Building in Ōtemachi, Tokyo, and follows a relatively flat course along Hibiya-Dori and National Route 15 past various Tokyo landmarks such as Tokyo Imperial Palace, Tokyo Station, Hibiya Park, Zōjō-ji, and Tokyo Tower.
 Past Shinagawa Station, the runners will encounter some slopes at Shin-Yatsuyamabashi (新八ツ山橋) as well as Rokugōbashi over the Tama River at the 17 km mark, before arriving at the Tsurumi relay station.

-This is one of the most important sections because the first runner's rank affects the flow of the entire ekiden for his team.
-As a result, teams usually enter a strong runner to run in this section.
+This is one of the defining legs because the first runner's rank affects the flow of the entire ekiden for his team.
+Usually, for the first 10 kilometers of the race, runners clump into one group.
+Eventually this group breaks down as people go ahead of the group or fall behind.
+Therefore, colleges put decently strong runners in the first leg whom can either pace with this group or go ahead.
+In addition, usually runners with faster sprints run this leg.